steemit/smt-whitepaper/smt-manual/manual.md

 - `SMT_MAX_SHARE_SUPPLY` : Set by `smt_setup_operation.max_supply`
 - `SMT_BLOCKCHAIN_PRECISION` : Set by `pow(10, smt_setup_operation.decimal_places)`
 - `SMT_BLOCKCHAIN_PRECISION_DIGITS` : Set by `smt_setup_operation.decimal_places`

-### Rewards Sharing

-All Steem based interfaces have the option of splitting token rewards among a set of arbitrary recipients, which could include an interface, community manager, referrer and more.
-An interface can also provide this optionality to the author.
-Steem Witnesses have currently soft-capped maximum beneficiaries at eight while the feature proves its use, however, the blockchain is capable of handling up to 256 beneficiaries per post.

 ## SMT interaction with existing operations